astuyve/astuyve.github.io/_posts/2024-03-24-ultimate-lambda-secrets-guide.md

 If you're in a regulated environment, or otherwise distrust Amazon; you can create a Consumer-Managed Key (CMK) and use that to encrypt your environment variables instead.

-It's important to note that when you update environment variables while invoking the `$LATEST` function alias, your function sandbox is automatically shut down permanently.
-When a new request arrives, you will experience a cold start and that sandbox will pull the latest environment variables into scope.
+It's important to note that when you update environment variables, you will trigger a cold start (as long as you're using the `$LATEST` function alias).
+Your function sandbox is automatically shut down permanently.
+Then when a new request arrives, you will experience a cold start and that sandbox will pull the latest environment variables into scope.

 Environment variables are also the best-performing option.
 Systems Manager Parameter Store, Secrets Manager, Lambda environment variables, and KMS all fundamentally rely on a call to `kms:Decrypt`, which is usually about 100ms end-to-end.